themaninthesuitcase/themaninthesuitcase.github.io/tkvoice/hardware.md

 [PPUK]: http://www.amazon.co.uk/gp/product/B003D2S7HA/ref=as_li_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=B003D2S7HA&linkCode=as2&tag=husbfathgeek-21

 ## Speaker
 Speakers should just work.
 If it has a 3.5mm input or you can adapt it to one then you should be golden.
-Just remember that you will need this to be loud enough to be heard in a possibly loud environemnt and small enough to hide inside the armour somewhere.
+Just remember that you will need this to be loud enough to be heard in a possibly loud environment and small enough to hide inside the armour somewhere.

 I don't have any firm recommendations but products by Aker and Pyle-Pro are popular.
 This section will be updated as firmer preferences come along.

+<p class="text-muted"><small>Amazon UK Links on this page are affiliate links.</small></p>